How to Get Rid of Hiccups: 15 Tricks That Could Work

 Try the paper towel trick

 Place a single layer of paper towel over the top of a glass, then drink through the towel.
 You’ll have to “pull” harder with your diaphragm to suck up the water, and concentrated gulping counteracts spasmodic muscle movements of hiccups.
-Next, learn the explanations behind some more bizarre body phenomena.
+These hiccups are just one of many strange body reactions.
+Learn the explanations behind some more bizarre body phenomena.